What we do

 Through this fund, MISA Zimbabwe successfully challenged the constitutionality of criminal defamation at the Constitutional Court.
 The law was declared unconstitutional in 2015.

 MISA Zimbabwe also promotes media professionalism and accountability through training initiatives based on the media’s capacity needs and global trends.

-One of MISA Zimbabwe’s key functions is monitoring of media freedom and freedom of expression violations and the issuance of alerts in the event of such violations.
+One of MISA Zimbabwe’s key functions is monitoring media freedom and freedom of expression violations and issuing alerts.
 The alerts also serve as key advocacy tools in the push for a free, diverse, pluralistic and independent media.